Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe GeForce 9600 GSO ASUS 512 should be quite a bit (about 129%) faster with regards to FSAA than the GeForce 820M, and able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce 9600 GSO ASUS 512 should be a lot (more or less 129%) faster with regards to FSAA than the GeForce 820M, and will be able to handle higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison